portainer/portainer/CONTRIBUTING.md

 $ yarn
 ```

-Then build and run the project:
+Then build and run the project in a Docker container:

 ```sh
 $ yarn start